 When Should You Consider Bariatric Surgery Instead of Ozempic?

-For patients with a BMI of 35 or higher especially those managing type 2 diabetes, high blood pressure, or sleep apnea, gastric sleeve surgery and gastric bypass consistently outperform medication on both total weight lost and long-term durability.
+For patients with a BMI of 35 or higher, especially those managing type 2 diabetes, high blood pressure or sleep apnea, gastric sleeve surgery and gastric bypass consistently outperform medication on both total weight lost and long-term durability.
 These procedures produce structural changes to digestion and metabolism that hold regardless of whether you continue a prescription.
+Before making that call, it is worth exploring the best alternatives to semaglutide for weight loss to understand what else is on the table.
+In the Dallas-Fort Worth area, this is where a consultation with a bariatric surgeon becomes genuinely useful, not as a last resort, but as part of understanding the full picture from the start.

 Frequently Asked Questions